What is a DateTime Object in Python?

 Extracting Specific Parts of the DateTime Object

-You can access individual components of a datetime
+You can access individual components of a datetime object, such

 as the year, month, day, hour, minute, second, and microsecond.